TTRGroup/pipedrive-api-php/README.md

-base-api-php
+PipeDrive-api-php
 ============

-PHP API client library for the BaseCRM
+PHP API client library for the PipeDrive CRM